mariovisic/ActiveRecord-without-active-record/README.md

 `active_record` which is the codebase pre-refactoring.
 The second is `without_active_record` which is the code post refactoring.

-You can checkout between these two tags to get a sense of the refactoring.
+You can checkout between these two tags to get a sense of the refactoring or [view the full set of changes here](https://github.com/mariovisic/ActiveRecord-without-active-record/compare/active_record...without_active_record)